efarraro/krumit/_items/Claymore.md

 ---

 EN_name: "Claymore"
-EN_description: "While this weapon is active, you can't activate other weapons"
+EN_description: "While this weapon is equipped, you can't equip other weapons"
 EN_flavor: "Hold on to this giant blade with two hands, OK?
 Careful now!"
 tile_id: Claymore
 cost: 3